miccy/snake-evolution/.github/CONTRIBUTING.md

-# Contributing to Contributions Devouring Snake 🐍
+# Contributing to Snake Evolution 🐍

 First off, thank you for considering contributing!
 This project exists because of people like you.